mysociety/popit/docs/contributing.md

 ## Running the tests

 In the `popit` directory just run `make test`.
 The tests run in several stages and will trigger the building of generated assets etc.

+The test suite is also run on the [Travis continuous integration service](http://travis-ci.org/mysociety/popit).
+If you create a merge-able pull request it will be tested for you automatically.